Home » Blog » Technology » Email Spoofing, Inspection, and Protection Against It!

 Using Telnet, these commands can help to connect with SMTP port of the system.
 This way, the receiving host trusts the sending host and the hacker easily changes its original address to a targeted address!”

 The reason why email spoofing is possible and relatively simple for the spammers is the protocol used for sending emails, i.e. SMTP does not use any authentication mechanism.
-Header components like From, Reply-to, Return-Path, Origin-IP are forged using certain commands that make an email to have appeared from a different source than its original one.
-While the first three properties of header are easy to change, but the fourth one, i.e. the IP address requires special knowledge for falsifying a message.
+Header components like From, Reply-to, Return-Path, and Origin-IP can be forged using certain commands that make an email appear from a different source than its original one.
+While the first three properties of the header are easy to change, the fourth one, i.e. the IP address requires special skills for falsifying a message.

 How to Inspect a Spoofed Email?

-• Any Threat or Request If the spam email has requested to provide account login information or uses any threatening words like “failure to which your account will be permanently deactivated”, it is a sign that the message has come from illegitimate site.
-Plus, it is important to know that a message that has come from institutions like bank, credit card, PayPal do not confirm account details through email.
+• Any Threat or Request: If the spam email has requested to provide account login information or uses any threatening words like “failure to which your account will be permanently deactivated”, it is a sign that the message has come from an illegitimate site.
+Plus, it is important to know that a message that has come from institutions like banks, credit cards, and PayPal does not confirm account details through email.

-• Language and Attachments If the language used in email spoofing seems to be too good to be true or have spelling mistakes, it means something is fishy.
-Messages with texts like “You won a Lottery”, “Win by Clicking here” are quite abnormal.
+• Language and Attachments: If the language used in email spoofing seems to be too good to be true or has spelling mistakes, it means something is fishy.
+Messages with texts like “You won a Lottery”, and “Win by Clicking here” are quite abnormal.
 Plus, attachments in the file (especially .exe, .zip, .bat) have high risk.

-• Missing Logo or Image in the Body If the email appears to have arrived from a commercial, educational, or financial institute, notice if the company’s logo is there is the mail.
-Also, if the body of fake email is a combination of images and text, then beware!
+• Missing Logo or Image in the Body: If the email appears to have arrived from a commercial, educational, or financial institute, notice if the company’s logo is there in the mail.
+Also, if the body of the fake email is a combination of images and text, then beware!
 Adding links to images is the most common fraudulent technique used by spammers.

 Measures to Address Spoofing

-Over the time, number of methods have been developed in order to detect or track a spoofed email.
-SPF, DKIM, Sender ID, and DMARC are few of them.
+Over time, several methods have been developed to detect or track a spoofed email.
+SPF, DKIM, Sender ID, and DMARC are a few of them.

-SPF in an internet header gives a hint about the spam email forgery of its way to target mailbox while traversing different MTAs.
-SPF for a domain help administrators to define as which hosts can send a mail through it by creating SPF records in the Domain Name System.
-When en email exchanges between two hosts, the SPF checks out if the message is being sent by host sanctioned under the domain.
+SPF in an internet header gives a hint about the spam email forgery on its way to the target mailbox while traversing different MTAs.
+SPF for a domain helps administrators define which hosts can send mail through it by creating SPF records in the Domain Name System.
+When an email is exchanged between two hosts, the SPF checks out if the message is being sent by a host sanctioned under the domain.